Why Did My Car Insurance Go Up? How-To Take Control and Get Discounts

 - History of convictions or driving violations causing surcharges.

 - Change of address, placing you in a new area that may be more expensive regarding insurance.

 - New drivers added to the policy or changes of the primary drivers of various vehicles on the policy.

 - Cancellation of home policy, or other policy causing you to lose the discount for having more than one policy with the same insurer.

 - The removal of a vehicle from the policy.
 Sometimes you get discounts for insuring more than one car.
 If you remove your second car, the price of insurance on the first car might go up.

 - Change of employment.
 You may lose a group discount, a professional discount, or possibly have the distance to work change, making your rate go up.

-- Medical conditions that increase your risk, or restrictions that cause reclassification to high-risk insurance due to convictions like drunk driving charges.
+- Medical conditions that increase your risk, or restrictions that cause reclassification to high-risk insurance due to convictions like drunken driving charges.

 - Mistakes.
 Yes, insurance companies can sometimes make mistakes.
 Never assume that the rate you got is the best rate or that it is necessarily correct.
 There are computer and human errors that can occur, so it is always worth reviewing the factors with your representative when you're in doubt.